finos/common-domain-model/README.rst

 The CDM Versioning
 ------------------

-The CDM is released using the samantic versioning system.
+The CDM is released using the semantic versioning system.

-The format of a version number is MAJOR.MINOR.PATCH, where the;
+The format of a version number is MAJOR.MINOR.PATCH (e.g. ``1.23.456``), where the:

-MAJOR version change indicates that a new version of the Rosetta DSL is used.
+* MAJOR (``1``) version change indicates that a new version of the Rosetta DSL is used
-MINOR version change indicates when an incompatible change is made, for example removing an attribute from a class or changing a function spec.
+* MINOR (``23``) version change indicates when an incompatible change is made, for example removing an attribute from a class or changing a function spec.
 This typically would mean an implementor would have to make some changes.
-PATCH version when a backwards compatible change is made, for example adding a new class or attribute or adding documentation.
+* PATCH (``456``) version when a backwards compatible change is made, for example adding a new class or attribute or adding documentation.
 An implementor would not have to make any changes to update to this release.

-The MAJOR.MINOR.PATCH numbers may increment by more then one unit.
-This is becasue release candidates can be created, but not released as further changes were made.
+The MAJOR.MINOR.PATCH numbers may increment by more than one unit.
+This is becasue release candidates can be created, but not released as further changes are made and then released altogether.